Canada primed for pot legalisation | Malay Mail

 Fully shutting down the black market will likely take up to four years, according to Justice Department documents cited by Canadian media.

-That prompted some licensed retailers to drop their expected pricing schemes to better compete, such as in Quebec where it will sell for C$5.29 per gramme including taxes, officials said yesterday.
+That prompted some licensed retailers to drop their pricing schemes to better compete, such as in Quebec where it will sell for C$5.29 per gramme including taxes, officials announced yesterday.

-“There is no doubt that Canadians are in unknown waters,” Brian Palmer, president of the Canadian Police Association, said Monday, while assuring citizens that police are ready to stop drug-impaired drivers.
+“There is no doubt that Canadians are in unknown waters,” Brian Palmer, president of the Canadian Police Association, said Monday, while assuring citisens that police are ready to stop drug-impaired drivers.

-Opposition parties accuse the government of having rushed legalisation, saying municipalities, police and doctors are struggling with health and law enforcement implications of legalisation.
+Opposition parties accuse the government of having rushed legalisation, saying municipalities, police and public health officials are struggling with health and law enforcement implications of legalisation.

+Some doctors have also criticised the move.
+But Blair insists legalisation aims to improve health outcomes.

+“We have developed a public health framework for the regulation of cannabis that focuses very clearly on social and health harms for the first time,” he said.
+“It’s not a criminal model, it’s not a commercial model, it’s a public health model.”

 According to a recent Abacus Data poll published on Monday, a majority of Canadians (70 per cent) accept or support legalisation.

-If anything goes wrong, however, the Trudeau administration is likely to suffer for it in next year's general election, Abacus president Dave Colletto told Canadian media. — AFP-Relaxnews
+If anything goes wrong, however, the Trudeau administration is likely to suffer for it in next year’s general election, Abacus president Dave Colletto told Canadian media. — AFP